 IT Support Vs. Web Development: What are the Pros and Cons?

-IT support and web development share some overlap, but each focuses on a different set of strengths and skills.
+As with similar careers like software engineering or systems engineering, IT support and web development share some overlap.
+But each focuses on a different set of strengths and skills.
 Both require a passion for technology and a knack for problem-solving.
 Let’s break down some of the biggest pros and cons of each.